-Hearty one pot chicken and rice soup full of nourishing veggies, white rice, and juicy chicken breast.
-With plenty of garlic, parsley, fresh lemon, and a pinch of turmeric, this really is chicken soup for the soul.
+Healthy chicken and rice soup full of veggies, rice, and juicy chicken breast.
+With plenty of fresh garlic, parsley, zippy lemon, healing ginger and turmeric, this broth-based soup really is chicken soup for the soul.
 Did I mention it's easy?
-Slurp liberally for healing vibes!
+On the table in 45 minutes.

-Homemade chicken and rice soup is knockin' and your better answer!
+Homemade chicken and rice soup is knockin' and you better answer!

-Inspired by its vegetarian soul sister Healing Immune Boosting Soup, today we're dishing out a classic soup with a nourishing twist.
-She's cozy, she's zippy, and I'm 99.9% Grandma would approve.
+Inspired by its golden sister from another mister chicken lentil soup with ginger and turmeric, today we're dishing out a classic lemon chicken and rice soup with a nourishing twist.
+She's cozy, she's bright, and I'm 99.9% sure Grandma would approve.

-So whether you've got a cold or just want something stick-to-your-ribs for dinner, this soup delivers in the health and flavor department.
-Divine with a hunk of sourdough for dipping!
+Better-for-you soups are my love language (especially this time of year!), so whether you've got a cold or just want something stick-to-your-ribs for dinner, this bad boy delivers in the health and flavor department.
+Hunks of sourdough for dipping are not optional!

-- Chicken breast: Two small or one large chicken breasts boiled in the soup create a rich, umami broth.
-You could also use chicken thighs; I just don't love them.
-The key is not overcooking the chicken with the rice, so we cook the rice a little first.
+- Chicken breast: I developed this recipe with two small or one large lean chicken breast boiled in the soup to create a rich, umami broth.
+It took a bit of trial and error, but I found the key to not overcooking the chicken is cooking the rice alone a bit first.
 P.S.
-If you're looking for a more creamy vibe, don't sleep on my Cozy Creamy Chicken and Wild Rice Soup.
+If you're looking for a more creamy chicken soup vibe, don't sleep on my Lightened Up Chicken and Broccoli Soup.

-- Rice: I tested this recipe with dry jasmine and basmati rice, unrinsed to keep the starch to thicken the soup.
-Jasmine cooks super fast and the rice will break down into the soup (what I used in these photos).
-Basmati or long grain white rice takes 15-20 minutes, so it's ideal.
-I like white because it cooks quicker in the soup, and because I always want white rice when I'm sick!
+- Rice: I tested this recipe with dry jasmine and basmati rice, un-rinsed to keep the starch to thicken the soup.
+Jasmine cooked super fast and the rice broke down into the soup (what I used in these photos).
+Basmati or long grain white rice took 15-20 minutes, so that was ideal.
+I like white in this recipe because it cooks quicker (and TBH I always want white rice when I'm sick!).
 For brown, simply cook it longer before adding chicken per the recipe notes.

-- Lemon: A squeeze of fresh lemon really brightens this soup and gives it a little something special.
-Plus who couldn't use some extra vitamin C right now?!
+- Lemon: A squeeze of fresh lemon is my secret weapon to really bring this soup to life.
+Plus who couldn't use some extra vitamin C right now?

 Let's make it!